Assy1zhan/gomoku-javafx/README.md

 # Gomoku (Five-in-a-Row)

 A desktop Gomoku game built in Java with a JavaFX UI.
-Two-player hot-seat gameplay on a configurable board, with a turn timer and live statistics.
+Two-player gameplay on a configurable board, with a turn timer and live statistics.

-Built as a course project for **CSC1004 (Object-Oriented Programming)** at CUHK-Shenzhen.
+Built as a course project for **CSC1004 (Computational Laboratory Using Java)** at CUHK-Shenzhen.

 ## Features